 The most popular type of hydraulic home elevator is shown below.
-It’s referred to as a 2:1 roped hydraulic elevator meaning for every inch the piston moves the cab will move 2 inches.
-The 2:1 ratio provides for a longer range of travel and allows for a shorter cylinder assembly.
+It’s referred to as a 1:2 roped hydraulic elevator, meaning for every inch the piston moves, the cab will move two inches.
+The 1:2 ratio provides for a longer range of travel and allows for a shorter cylinder assembly.
 This is extremely useful for residential applications to fit in homes with standard 8′ ceiling heights.
 While a 9’-6” floor-to-ceiling height on the top level is recommended and preferred by installers, this space isn’t always available.

-Different than hydraulic passenger elevators the residential versions are similar in many ways, mainly smaller and made for homes.
+Different than hydraulic passenger elevators, the residential versions are similar in many ways, mainly smaller and made for homes.
 The industry-standard model is a 3′ wide by 4′ deep cab interior cab size with a 750 lb capacity and will travel 20-25 feet per minute.
-When planning for the required space figure using around a 5’x5′ area on each floor to accommodate the elevator and shaft-way enclosure.
+When planning for the required space, figure using around a 5’x5′ area on each floor to accommodate the elevator and shaft-way enclosure.

 Cab and Finish Details

 What do you want the elevator interior to look like?
 When buying an elevator you will have a choice of finish details.
 The elevator finish will include the cab material color and metal finish.
 Most manufacturers will offer a cab with a basic finish, a mid-line model and a luxury raised wood panel cab.